imaniwilliam2/author-book-project/README.md

 pipenv shell
 ```

-Once all packages have been installed and you have entered the viurtal environment in your terminal run the file to start the CLI application.
+Once all packages have been installed and you have entered the viurtal environment, in your terminal, run the file to start the CLI application.

 ```
 python lib/cli.py
 ```

+Finally, once the application is up and running, you can then browser/interact with the database.
+Choose and input from the respective menu as well as enter answers to prompts when needed.

 ---